 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Sharon Hinsull

-Based in Harborne, Birmingham, Sharon Hinsull is an experienced therapist, lecturer and mental health trainer who, in addition to working with clients face to face, has provided online emotional support to people all over the world.
-Her practice, whilst firmly rooted in the humanistic tradition, also draws from a wider variety of therapeutic approaches which can be tailored to meet individual requ… Read more
+Based in Harborne, Birmingham, Sharon Hinsull is an experienced therapist, teacher and mental health trainer who, in addition to working with clients face to face, has provided online emotional support to people all over the world.
+Her practice, whilst firmly rooted in the humanistic tradition, also draws from a wider variety of therapeutic approaches which can be readily tailored to meet individu… Read more

 Located in Birmingham.